 - First refiner: Refiner in the country of production that sources crude palm oil or palm kernel oil directly from mills or from aggregators like crushers, traders or dealers

 - Mill: the first major aggregation point for fresh fruit bunches after having been harvested

 - Plantation: the farms, estates, smallholder operations, etc. where the oil palm is planted and fresh fruit bunches are harvested

-As indicated above Colgate-Palmolive will strive to procure only palm oil, PKO and palm oil derivatives certified by the RSPO or equivalent standard.
+As indicated above Colgate is committed to procure only palm oil, PKO and palm oil derivatives certified by the RSPO or equivalent standard.
 For full year 2016 our sourcing of certified oils was as follows:

-We continue to have in-depth conversations with our suppliers regarding the robustness of their own responsible sourcing policy and implementation plan, or their plans to achieve compliance with our policy if they are lacking their own.
+We continue to review with our suppliers the robustness of their own responsible sourcing policy and implementation plan, or their plans to achieve compliance with our policy if they are lacking their own.
 We will continue discussions to encourage greater transparency with the suppliers who have yet to provide complete information on traceability to the mill level.
 With the traceability information we have and will continue to receive, we will be able to make informed decisions about which producing suppliers to support in transformation.
-Through our partnership with TFT, we will be able to contribute to supplier assessments and training in order to have a positive, tangible impact on the practices on the ground within our supply chain.
+Through our partnership with TFT, we contribute to supplier assessments and training in order to have a positive, tangible impact on the practices on the ground within our supply chain.
 This direct transformation work is in addition to monitoring and ensuring progress of our suppliers’ own efforts at transformation.